 ClassLibrary project or use the Report Library project template to hold your reports designed in Visual Studio.
 This approach will facilitate the maintenance and usage of the reports in different projects.

-The Visual Studio Project provides templates and wizard which will guide you in the process of creating reports and adding Report Viewers.
+The Visual Studio Project provides templates and a wizard that will guide you in the process of creating reports and adding Report Viewers.
 These tools are available under the Reporting category of the Visual Studio templates.

-If you choose to use the Visual Studio Report Designer and store your reports as .NET classes, the most efficient way to structure your reporting solution is to first create a class library that contains your reports.
+If you choose to use the Visual Studio Report Designer and store your reports as .NET/.NET Framework classes, the most efficient way to structure your reporting solution is to first create a class library that contains your reports.
 Then, you can reference this class library in applications that view the reports.
-You can have any number of Windows or Web viewing applications which are re-using the same class library.
+You can have any number of Windows or Web viewing applications that are re-using the same class library.
 This solution structure decouples your program logic from the report and its data.

 When the report definition is ready and the report looks the way you want, you can show it in a Telerik Report Viewer for your web, mobile, or desktop application.

 Report Viewers are UI components that allow you to display a report document in the UI of the application and to interact with it.
 The Report Viewers cover various technologies such as Angular, React, Blazor, HTML5/JS, ASP.NET Core, WinUI, WPF, Windows Forms, and some more.

 Showing a report in a Telerik Report Viewer is fairly easy, especially when you use the Telerik Reporting Item Templates that will be set up in your Visual Studio by the Telerik Reporting installer.
 The Item Templates provide a Wizard-like interface that handles the configuration of the Report Viewer and adds the NuGet or binary assembly references that are needed to run the Telerik Reporting engine.